neatnik/omg.lol/info/Addresses/emoji-addresses.md

 ## Mastodon

-Sadly, due to the ActivityPub protocol that Mastodon is based upon, emoji addresses aren't supported on Mastodon. :(
+Sadly, due to the ActivityPub protocol that Mastodon is based upon, emoji addresses aren't supported on Mastodon.

 ## What to do?

-There’s no way to guarantee how things will behave when using emoji in email or web addresses, so this is a classic case of buyer beware.
+There’s no way to guarantee how things will behave when using emoji in email or web addresses, so this is a classic case of _buyer beware_.
 When you register an emoji address, though, you’ll also receive the corresponding Punycode namespace for both email and web (and this will appear in the address configuration for your reference).
-So if you’re feeling brave, go for it!
+So if you’re feeling brave, and don’t mind all of the inconveniences explained above, go for it!